josecarlosgt/Web-Design-and-Development/README.md

 Access [this document](https://docs.google.com/document/d/1RAIx-JZjfczV0gJI_8PNTx6jgpuOi0jKEOdl4tw8HOo/edit?usp=sharing) for guidelines to add **persistence** to the web form, which will allow storing the comments from Laguna Brava Ecotourism's visitors.

 ## Task 8: Make your Web page HTML5
-Let's improve the structure of your website by leveraging HTML5 features.
+Let's improve the structure of your website by leveraging HTML5 tags.

 [HTML5](https://developer.mozilla.org/en-US/docs/Glossary/HTML5) is the current specification of HTML.
 HTML5 introduces standards designed to facilitate the development of modern web applications and websites.

 One of the main improvements introduced by HTML5 is a new set of semantic elements.
 The term [semantics](https://developer.mozilla.org/en-US/docs/Glossary/Semantics) refers to the meaning of a given element.
 Through new semantic elements, HTML5 allows web developers to describe more precisely what the content of a web page is.

 The benefits of using semantic elements include:
+- Screen readers can use semantic elements as signposts to help visually impaired users navigate a page.
 - It allows search engines to identify relevant content on the web page, influencing the page's search rankings.
-- Screen readers can use semantic elements as signposts to help visually impaired users navigate a page.
 - Semantic elements also contribute to the purpose of HTML to represent content based on its structure and not on presentation (style).
 Presentation (i.e., how a web page should look) is the sole responsibility of CSS.

 **The HTML5 document type declaration**